-Budapest, Hungary – More than 2,500 Mongolian nationals have been stranded in European countries, including Hungary, the Czech Republic and Poland, since the Mongolian government closed its border to its own citizens in March.
+Budapest, Hungary – More than 2,500 Mongolian nationals have been stranded in Europe, including Hungary, the Czech Republic and Poland, since the Mongolian government closed its border to its own citizens in March.

 Landlocked between Russia and China, Mongolia became one of the first countries to close its borders in the face of the growing Covid-19 pandemic.